Free Massachusetts Public Record Searches (Access Databases)

 TEL: 617-660-4640 | TTY: 617-660-46064

-Massachusetts Court Records & Innerworkings
+Massachusetts Court Records

 According to the Uniform Rules on Public Access to Court Records, Rule 1, a court record includes any dockets, exhibits, court papers, documents, orders, recordings, or other documents/records that were introduced in a trial.
-This does not include administrative records which pertain to the management of the court process itself.7

 Court records may be paper (hard) copies or electronic records.
-All court records are maintained by the clerk of court’s office in the jurisdiction/district the matter was filed and adjudicated.
+All court records are maintained by the clerk of court’s office in the jurisdiction/district where the matter was filed and adjudicated.
 The clerk is responsible for providing public access to those records or proceedings to which the public is entitled.

-Where & How Can I Obtain Court Records in Massachusetts?
+How To Obtain Court Records in MA

-The common method of obtaining court records in Massachusetts is by requesting the record at the public service counter of the clerk of court’s office in the jurisdiction the hearing was conducted.
+The common method of obtaining court records in Massachusetts is by requesting the record at the public service counter of the clerk of court’s office in the jurisdiction where the hearing was conducted.

 The clerk of court’s office also provides a public access kiosk where individuals can do a computer-generated search for court records.

 Massachusetts also allows access via the internet through either the public access portal for the general public or the attorney portal for members of the bar.
 Records can be searched through the Massachusetts Trial Court Electronic Case Access website.
-An online directory of courthouses in Massachusetts can be found on the Massachusetts Government Website, Courthouses by County.
+An online directory of courthouses in Massachusetts can be found on the Massachusetts Government Website — Courthouses by County.

 Records that have been expunged are permanently destroyed and are no longer available to the public or any local, state, or federal agency.

-How to Look Up Bankruptcies in Massachusetts
+How To Look Up Bankruptcies in Massachusetts

 Transcripts on file with the United States Bankruptcy Court District of Massachusetts can be accessed online through the PACER service center or the clerk of court’s office where the bankruptcy was filed/adjudicated.